Getting Started

 This guide will help you find information on how to start working on a research paper.

-If you want to work with a librarian you can make an appointment for a research consultation, or ask research questions via email, chat, or in person.
-Here is our calendar for when research help is available.
+Get help from a librarian: If you want to work with a librarian you can make an appointment for a research consultation, or ask research questions via email, chat, or in person.
 Librarians can help you develop your research question or research problem, and help you locate suitable scholarship, resources, statistics, and other high-quality information.

 Below is the most current Introduction to Library Research video.
 It provides an overview of how to navigate the library's website, and tips on doing effective academic research using the university library.